 About the Grant process

-Schools who have a Community School Strategy or want to start a Community School Strategy are encouraged to submit a Letter of Intent through this grant process.
+Schools who have an established Community School Strategy are encouraged to submit a Letter of Intent through this grant process.

-Click here to submit your Letter of Intent.
-The Letter of Intent will be submitted using a short application form within our Grant portal.
-CLOSED!
+The Letter of Intent will be submitted using a short application form within our grant portal.
+The window is now closed!

 Click here for additional important funding guidelines.